Communicating with a minor (D knew or had reason to believe minor age), with intent to commit certain offenses.

 Deportable child abuse.
 Arguably no 288.3 is a crime of child abuse.
 The BIA held that a crime of child abuse requires an actual child victim, not a police officer posing as a child, whereas 288.3 can involve an officer posing as a child.

-Defenders should plead to the officer, or leave the record vague, but advocates have a strong argument that the offense is not divisible between officers and actual minors, and therefore that no 288.3 is a crime of child abuse.1Arguably PC 288.3 is not deportable child abuse.
+Defenders should plead to communicating with the officer, or leave the record vague, but advocates have a strong argument that the offense is not divisible between officers and actual minors, and therefore that no 288.3 is a crime of child abuse.1Arguably PC 288.3 is not deportable child abuse.
 The BIA held that the generic definition of a deportable crime of child abuse under 8 USC 1227(a)(2)(E)(i) requires a child as the victim, not a police officer posing as child.
 See Matter of Jimenez-Cedillo, 27 I. & N. Dec.
 782, 794 (BIA 2020), citing Matter of Velazquez-Herrera, 24 I&N Dec.
 503, 512 (BIA 2008) (holding that a “crime of child abuse” is an offense that “constitutes maltreatment of a child”).
 Section 288.3(a) includes communication with a police officer posing as a minor.
 People v.
 Korwin (2019) 36 Cal.
 App.
 5th 682.
 Therefore it is overbroad compared to the definition of child abuse.
 Section 288.3 should not be held to be divisible between an officer and a minor, because the statute is not phrased in the alternative in that manner, which is the first requirement for a divisible statute.
-See n.
-4, above.
+(See Categorical Approach Advisory for more information.)

 Advice and Comments